An NS local passes through the interlocking at Decatur

 If you would like to listen to just one radio, you can simply slide your

-right/left panning control to one channel or another as shown above (left for the road channels and right for the yard/marine channels).
+right/left panning control to one channel or another as shown above (left for the CSX channels and right for the NS channels).

 Equipment Defect Detectors Heard: